Terms and Conditions for study at City, University of London

 10. Deposits, tuition fees and other charges

-10.0.1 It is your responsibility to ensure that all deposits (Clause 10.1), tuition fees (Clause 10.2) and other fees and charges (Clause 10.3) payable to the Institution are paid in compliance with the payment terms agreed between you and the Institution.
-Where a third party (such as a sponsor, employer or a loan provider) is responsible for payment of your fees (on your behalf) you will need to make sure that they make payment otherwise you may find yourself liable for the payment of your fees to the Institution.
-Where taxes and VAT charges apply the tuition fees quoted include any applicable taxes and VAT charges, students are liable for them and subsequent increases, in line with the relevant legislation.
+10.1 It is your responsibility to ensure that all deposits (Clause 10.6), tuition fees (Clause 10.7) and other fees and charges (Clause 10.8) payable to the Institution are paid in compliance with the payment terms agreed between you and the Institution.
+Where a third party (such as a sponsor, employer or a loan provider) is responsible for payment of your fees (on your behalf) you will need to make sure that they make payment.
+Otherwise, you will be liable for the payment of your fees to the Institution that are not paid on your behalf in accordance with the payment terms agreed between you and the Institution.
+Where taxes and VAT charges apply, the tuition fees quoted would usually include any applicable taxes and VAT charges unless you are advised otherwise by the Institution.
+Students are liable for the tuition fees quoted by the Institution and any subsequent increases, in line with the relevant legislation.
 Tuition fees quoted for UK based programmes are exempt from taxes and VAT charges currently.

-10.0.4 The Institution may pursue legal proceedings against you if you are in debt to the Institution (whether for tuition or other fees), any reasonable additional cost incurred by City to recover the debt may be borne by you.
+10.4 The Institution may pursue legal proceedings against you if you are in debt to the Institution (whether for tuition or other fees), and the Institution reserves the right to claim from you any reasonable additional legal and other costs incurred by City to recover the outstanding debt.
 You may also be recorded as a debtor of the Institution in any references requested from the Institution.

 - not to accept you on another programme;

 - not allow you to re-enrol on your programme; and/or

 - not to make an award to you, in each case until the outstanding tuition fees debt has been settled in full.
 Please see City's Fees website for further details about the Institution's and your respective rights and obligations in relation to the payment and non-payment of tuition fees.